Knuckles the Echidna: Reception and impact

 The character has received positive attention.
 According to IGNs Levi Buchanan, fans "seemed legitimately happy" with the addition of the character of Knuckles, who was popular enough to get marquee billing in Sonic & Knuckles, but Buchanan felt that characters who came after him were going "overboard".
 IGN's Colin Moriarty singled out the introduction of both Knuckles and Tails as when the series became "iffy" and listed them and all other characters in the series, sans Sonic and Robotnik, as being 2nd most in need to "die" on his top 10 list.
 In contrast, he was listed as the best Sonic character by Official Nintendo Magazine based on the impact he brought to the Sonic games in which he first appeared.
 Similarly, Complex writer Elijah Watson considers him a better character than Sonic.
 Watson praises his debut in Sonic the Hedgehog 3, and adds "Knuckles could have never been Sega's mascot; the echidna lacks the sociability of Sonic and his Nintendo counterpart, Mario.
 And yet this defining characteristic is what makes him so appealing.
 He is Sega's anti-hero: the dreadlocked brawler who is surprisingly selfless and has a soft spot for grapes and adorable animals."

-According to official Sonic Team polls, Knuckles is the fourth most popular character in the series, following behind Tails, Shadow, and Sonic.
+In an official 2006 poll by Sonic Team, Knuckles was the fourth most popular character in the series, following behind Tails, Shadow, and Sonic.
+Knuckles was ranked fifth in a later 2025 popularity poll by Dengeki Online.
 Elton Jones from Complex listed Knuckles as his eleventh most wanted character in the next Super Smash Bros. game.
-Ravi Sinha of GamingBolt named Knuckles' appearance in Sonic Boom: Rise of Lyric as an entry on their "Worst Video Game Character Design", stating that "For as annoying as Sonic’s rework was in Sonic Boom, Knuckles was way more baffling.
-Even worse is that his character is little more than a “dumb jock,” with oddly intellectual viewpoints in the animated series because it's randomly funny or something."
+Ravi Sinha of GamingBolt named Knuckles' appearance in Sonic Boom: Rise of Lyric as an entry on their "Worst Video Game Character Design", stating that "For as annoying as Sonic's rework was in Sonic Boom, Knuckles was way more baffling.
+Even worse is that his character is little more than a "dumb jock", with oddly intellectual viewpoints in the animated series because it's randomly funny or something."